ankeshbanerjee/swipe-android-assignment/README.md

 - Connect your Android device or start an emulator
 - Click "Run → Run 'app'" or press Shift+F10 (Windows/Linux) or Ctrl+R (macOS)
 - Select your target device and click "OK"

+## Technical Stack
+- MVVM architecture
+- Retrofit for REST
+- KOIN for Dependency Injection
+- Lifecycle for Kotlin coroutines
+- Coil for image loading
+- Room for local database
+- Navigation Component from Jetpack: for navigation between screens
+- Jetpack Compose for UI
+- Use of sealed classes get generic responses
+- Use of Splash API